mleipzig/Tricks/flywheel_tutorial .md

 <h3> Flywheel on your web broswer </h3>

-Actual documentation for the web browser is pretty well supported so will just link the current flywheel documentation for that here https://docs.flywheel.io/display/EM/Managing+Data
+Documentation for the web browser is supported well (on Unix based systems.
+Windows is not good) so I'll just link the current flywheel documentation for that here https://docs.flywheel.io/display/EM/Managing+Data